turing-machines/mentals-ai/README.md

 # Mentals AI

 A tool to build and run autonomous agents using only natural language, with loops, memory and tools.
+This is not just another AI agent framework.
+We are bringing a new vision of what a system for future AI applications should look like.

-Word chain game simple agent in a loop:
+Word chain game agent in a loop:
 ![Word Chain game agent in a loop](assets/word_chain.gen.gif)

 > NLOP — Natural Language Operation